 Master of Social Work

 The generalist curriculum is composed of 31 semester credits and is completed in the first year of the full-time program, and the first two years of the part-time program.
-Students with a BSW degree who are admitted with advanced standing are waived from the courses in the generalist curriculum, with the exception of SWK 624 Research Methods.
+Students with a Bachelor of Social Work (BSW) who are admitted with advanced standing are waived from the courses in the generalist curriculum, with the exception of SWK A624 Foundation Research Methods.

-The MSW program does not grant social work course credit for life experience or previous work experience.
+The MSW does not grant social work course credit for life experience or previous work experience.

-- Satisfy the Admission Requirements for Graduate Degrees.
+- Complete the Admission Requirements for Graduate Degrees.

 - The application deadline is January 15.
 Applications are accepted and reviewed once a year.

 - Applications must be submitted online.
 Paper applications will not be accepted.

 - The Master of Social Work (MSW) reserves the right to request additional materials and/or interviews pertaining to program admission.
 Admission to the MSW is based on the professional judgment of the MSW Admissions Committee.
 Only applicants eligible to be licensed as a social worker in the state of Alaska will be admitted to the MSW.
 Please contact the School of Social Work for further information.